kevquirk/fuckedweb/index.md

 Google et al where supposed to make content discovery easier.
 What the fuck happened?

 ## Don't fuck yourself
-This is all very negative, isn't it.
-So let's inject some positivity into this shit show, shall we? *The web is fucked* that's a fact.
-But there are still ways you can take Web 1.0 and sprinkle it with a little Web 2.0 so that you can use it to your advantage.
+This is all very negative, so let's inject some positivity into this shit show, shall we? *The web is fucked* that's a fact, but there are still ways you can take Web 1.0 and sprinkle it with a little Web 2.0 so you can use it to your advantage.

 ### Don't be a social media shill
 I'm not saying you should avoid all social media - that shit's pretty much impossible these days and is reserved mainly for social pariahs.

-But you can choose which social platforms you use and how to use them so that it's done in a healthy way.
-Here's some tips:
+You can choose which social platforms you use and how to use them so that it's done in a healthy way.
+Here are some tips:

 * Get the fuck off Facebook.
 That shit is a cancer.
 * Look for decentralised alternatives, like [Mastodon](https://joinmastodon.org).